 Under GAAP, deferred taxation is calculated on the differences between the Company's taxable profits and the results as stated in the financial statements.
 These differences arise as a result of timing differences on unrealised gains and losses on investments and capital allowances.
 Deferred tax assets and liabilities are offset when taxes are levied by the same taxation authority and when there is a legally enforceable right to offset them.

 D.1.3 Property, plant and equipment

-Property, plant and equipment includes lease "right of use" assets, software, computer equipment, fixtures & fittings and leasehold improvements.
+Property, plant and equipment includes the office premises in Dublin, leasehold improvements, "right of use" lease assets, software, computer equipment and fixture & fittings.